 “Americans are notorious car abusers.
 When Volkswagen cars are driven like typical Americans drive them, that’s when they start having significant problems.” – John Wolkonowicz

 July 29, 1864: During the US Civil War, a spy was captured in Washington, D.C.
 Isabella Marie Boyd was born in 1844 in western Virginia.
 She was the eldest child in her family and called her early life idyllic.
 Although not rich, her family provided her with a good education.
 She attended Mount Washington Female College in Baltimore at age 12 and completed her training by age 16.
-At that time, her family arrange a debut in Washington where she lived the carefree life of a debutante.
+At that time, her family arranged a debut in Washington where she lived the carefree life of a debutante.

 Belle came to spying by accident.
 On July 4, 1861, Union soldiers removed a Confederate flag from outside her home and replaced it with a Union one.
 Next, one of the Union soldiers cursed at her mother and this enraged the teen.
 She pulled a pistol and shot the guy.
 She was exonerated, but her house was placed under guard.
 She charmed the men guarding her and learned military secrets.
 Belle sent those secrets on to Confederate officers via her slave.
 This plan unraveled when Eliza Hopewell, the slave was caught.
 The women were threatened with death if they tried this stunt again.